GLOBAL MARKETS-World shares rebound after worst week in two years

 Germany’s 10-year bond yields, the euro zone’s benchmark, traded around 0.76 percent after earlier rising as high as 0.786 percent.

-Oil recouped some of last week’s steep losses as global equities steadied.
+Oil began to recoup some of last week’s steep losses as global equities steadied.

-Brent crude futures fell 20 cents to settle $62.09 a barrel while U.S. West Texas Intermediate crude futures for March delivery rose 9 cents to settle at $59.29 a barrel.
+Brent crude futures rose 30 cents to $63.09 a barrel and U.S. West Texas Intermediate crude futures for March delivery rose 51 cents to $59.71 a barrel.

 Reporting by Herbert Lash; Editing by Nick Zieminski